aeross/MotoGP-Free-Practice-Analyser/README.md

-# MotoGP-Free-Practice-Analyser
+# MotoGP Free Practice Analysis
-A python script to automatically calculate the average and best time from each rider.
-Useful for FP4 particularly, to predict who has the best race pace.
+FP4 in MotoGP is usually when riders practice their race simulation.
+This project aims to find the correlation between the average FP4 laptimes for each rider and their race performance.

-The code takes a pdf file as input and prints its calculation result as output.
-The pdf file is taken from the official MotoGP website, e.g. https://resources.motogp.com/files/results/2022/AME/MotoGP/FP4/Analysis.pdf.
+The timeline is a 10-year period between 2013 and 2022.
+The data is taken from the pdf files from the official MotoGP website, e.g. https://resources.motogp.com/files/results/2022/AME/MotoGP/FP4/Analysis.pdf.

 Note that this might no longer work if MotoGP decides to change their pdf format in the future.